MoofSoup/quibble/Project Management/List of Hairbrained Schemes.md

+- make a Quibble Dev Blog in ghost at [[quibble.quest]].
-- make a Quibble .
+- make a Quibble Obsidian Integration